 Unfortunately, no. Only internships taken up at the end of your third year between May to end of July are eligible for academic units (AU).
 All internships taken outside of the third year internship programme are considered as personal self-enrichment placements and will not be eligible for credits.

-Internship briefings are held twice a year, typically in November and in January.
+Internship briefings are held twice a year, typically in September and in January.
 Students are encouraged to attend at least one of the briefings.
-If you are unable to attend neither of the briefings, you will have to keep a lookout for a follow-up of presentation slides that will be sent to all third year students after each internship briefing or get a trusted peer to keep you informed.
+If you are unable to attend either of the briefings, you will have to keep a lookout for a follow-up of presentation slides that will be sent to all third year students after each internship briefing or get a trusted peer to keep you informed.

 Briefing dates are often announced at least 2 weeks in advance with several reminders subsequently running up to the briefing date, the onus is on the students to keep a lookout for the emails in due time.

 This is not an unusual scenario and can happen to anyone for a variety of reasons.
 It is therefore advisable that you use up all 5 options in round 1 application.
 If you are unsuccessful in round 1, a round 2 or even round 3 application will be opened up for you in due time.
 To increase your chances of getting hired, you can consider self-sourcing your own internship or look into career coaching and guidance services.